 CACE is dedicated to facilitating this process of sharing best practices in Christian education collaborating with Christian school thought leaders, innovative practitioners, and Christian education supporters of all shapes and sizes to promote, innovate, advocate, improve, and sustain Christian education at all levels.

 Center for Public Justice (CPJ) Archives

-Supported establishing an archival collection of CPJ documents at Dordt College.
+Supported establishing an archival collection of CPJ documents at Dordt University.
 Hopes are to expand this collection to include resources from other organizations that have their roots in Northwest Iowa and Dordt's reformational heritage and vision.

 The Andreas Center supports qualified faculty members to pursue projects that help deepen Reformational perspective on a particular topic or issue.
 This support makes possible extra time for research, as well as increased opportunity to present and pursue that research.
 Previous faculty fellows include: